Microsoft Office 365 security best practices for business

 Set up Message Encryption on Teams and other communication tools.
 This protects the content of messages.
 Only authorized users will be able to read messages or open files.

 Use Safe Attachments to scan all email attachments and shared files.
-Extend attachment protection to Teams, SharePoint, and OneDrive so that all potential endpoints can enjoy security coverage.
+Extend attachment protection to Teams, SharePoint and OneDrive so that all potential endpoints enjoy security coverage.

 4. Put in place anti-phishing protections